 Virtual Reality (VR) and Augmented Reality (AR)

-VR and AR technologies are making it possible for customers to virtually try on jewelry before purchase.
-This not only enhances the buying experience but also allows designers to see how their pieces will look in real-world settings, leading to more customer-centric designs.
+VR and AR technology are enabling customers to try on jewelry virtually before buying.
+This not only improves the shopping experience, but also allow designers to visualize their designs in real-life environments which helps make customer-focused or even 3d jewelry designs.

 Sustainable Manufacturing Practices